krammandrea/learning-git/advanced.md

 # put this in your ~/.gitconfig:
 # [alias]
 #   hist = log --pretty=format:\"%h %ad | %s%d [%an]\" --graph --date=short
+# then you can just say
+# git hist
+# and it'll do it
 # --elliotc, 11/5/2015
 git log --graph
 git show reference